shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Weapons with actions not physics
-- Enemies can shot web.
-- Pickups and level end postamble
+- Pickups and level end postamble.
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.

 ## Next Tasks
-- Player warp-in state
+- Player warp-in state.
-- Redo game and level state machines
+- Redo game and level state machines.
 - Make attract message different each time round.
 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.